 The training takes about 11 hours on one NVIDIA GeForce 3090 GPU.

 \textbf{Testing:} The proposed MAMP does \emph{not} require time-consuming online adaption to fine-tune the model during testing.
-To be consistent with benchmarks, the 2018 version of the YouTube-VOS validation set and DAVIS-2017 validation set are used to evaluate MAMP.
-DAVIS-2017 is evaluated on the raw resolution and YouTube-VOS 2018 is evaluated on the half resolution for efficiency.

-During testing, MAMP leverages the size-aware image feature alignment module to fix the misalignment issues, and uses the trained encoder to extract \emph{Key} and \emph{Query}.
-After that, MAMP uses the proposed motion-aware spatio-temporal matching module to propagate the masks from \emph{Value} to subsequent frames.
+To be consistent with benchmarks, MAMP is evaluated on the YouTube-VOS validation set at half resolution and DAVIS-2017 validation set at full resolution.
+Results on DAVIS-2017 and YouTube-VOS are obtained using the official evaluation code and server.
+During testing, MAMP leverages the size-aware image feature alignment module to fix the misalignment, and uses the trained encoder to extract features from each frame.
+After that, MAMP uses the proposed motion-aware spatio-temporal matching to propagate the masks from the memory bank to subsequent frames.
 The memory bank of MAMP is updated dynamically to include $I_{0}$ and $I_{5}$ as long-term memory and $I_{t-5}$, $I_{t-3}$, and $I_{t-1}$ as short-term memory.
-To further filter out noise and redundancy, only the top 36 correlated locations in the ROIs are used for mask propagation (See Table \ref{tab6}).